Essex Business School are focused on developing your entrepreneurial skills through our taught curriculum.

 While our degrees in entrepreneurship embed far more skills than what is listed below (see the Essex Business School Careers page for more about embedded skills), here are the skills from our skills map that we have identified as being particularly useful for a career as an entrepreneur.

 Good leadership can often be linked to success so developing your leadership skills could allow you to succeed in launching your own business venture.

 The business climate is constantly changing and while this tends to be weathered collectively in an established business, being adaptable is a strong skill to have if you are facing a new and changing business landscape on your own.

 - Showing initiative

-Entrepreneurs mush show initiative in order to get their ideas off the ground, always looking for new ways to innovate and engage.
+Entrepreneurs must show initiative in order to get their ideas off the ground, always looking for new ways to innovate and engage.
 We will nurture your ability to innovate and encourage you to show initiative wherever possible in your studies.

 - Demonstrating motivation to succeed

 Having the motivation to succeed will reduce the risk of failure.
 And even if your first new venture is unsuccessful, having motivation to succeed can help you build your next enterprise.
 Motivation to succeed requires resilience and we are focused on delivering programmes which are designed to improve your resilience and encourage your motivation.